Personal Brand Management

-- The Career Development Center's Handouts & Presentations page has two slide presentations to help you create a LinkedIn profile then use it for networking.
+- The Career Development Center has handouts & presentations to help you create a LinkedIn profile then use it for networking.
 See Getting Linked In with LinkedIn and I've Got a LinkedIn Profile, Now What?

 - Tips for improving your LinkedIn profile.
 "10 Mistakes that are Killing Your LinkedIn Profile"

 Strong networking skills are key to a successful job search.
 Like the rest of the skills listed here it's a skill that will have lifelong benefits.
 The article How to Network the Right Way describes the steps to follow.
 Two additional articles 30 Brilliant Conversation Starters and Non Awkward Ways to Start and End a Conversation will help you start conversations in a variety of settings.

 Prepare for the variety of interview questions you may get and the many interview formats being used today.

 - Recruiters and hiring managers frequently ask these Behavioral Questions to understand how you approach problems and communicate your ideas.
 Have your answers ready.

 - The STAR technique is an effective tool for answering interview questions.
 Google has several articles on how it works including How to Use the STAR Technique to Ace Your Next Job Interview

 - Phone Interview handout from the Career Center

 - Interview Skills slide deck from the Career Center's workshop

 - Career Center's On-Campus Interview Program workshop

 Tips for how to dress for the interview and on the job.